OpenSDN-io/tf-devstack/ansible/README.md

 ## Details

-To deploy Tungsten Fabric from published containers [tf-container-deployer playbooks](https://github.com/opensdn-io/tf-ansible-deployer) is used.
+To deploy OpenSDN from published containers [tf-container-deployer playbooks](https://github.com/opensdn-io/tf-ansible-deployer) is used.
 For building step [tf-dev-env environment](https://github.com/opensdn-io/tf-dev-env) is used.